kushalbose92/kushalbose92.github.io/_pages/about.md

 I’m Kushal, an AI researcher working on Deep Learning on Graphs.
 I am also interested in handling data in non-Euclidean spaces.

 I’m currently a final year CS PhD student at the Indian Statistical Institute, supervised by [Prof. Swagatam Das](https://www2.isical.ac.in/~swagatam.das/).
 During my Phd tenure, I have worked on various problems in long-range interactions like Oversmoothing, Oversqaushing, and Graph Heterophily.
-I have also explored the paradimg of Graph Transformers and Positional Encodings.
+I have also explored the domain of Graph Transformers and various Positional Encodings.

 News!
 ======